LonlyGamerX/Dead-By-Daylight-Randomizer/README.md

 FAQ

 Q)What does it do?
 A)It basically picks a random character and a perk set for you.
-As well depending on where you pick survivor or killer it will also generate random add ons and items to use.
+As well depending on if you pick survivor or killer it will also generate random add ons and items to use.

 Q)Will i get banned on dead by daylight if i use this?
 A)No, this doesnt modify anything on dead by daylight nor does it require you to have dead by daylight.
 All the names used are from dead by daylight.